-The space between the required B.F.E. per the FIRM flood maps and the Town Ordinance required elevation.
-(The Town's Flood Control Ordinance is based on the FEMA recommended flood model for freeboard).
+"Freeboard Rule" is the space between the required Base Flood Elevation (B.F.E) per the Flood Insurance Rate Map (FIRM) and the Town Ordinance required elevation.
+(The Town's Flood Control Ordinance is based on the Federal Emergency Management Agency (FEMA) recommended flood model for "freeboard").

 New residential construction elevated one foot above B.F.E.

 In order to insure consistency and to improve implementation over multiple jurisdictions, the State of Florida elected to adopt a statewide building code.
-Construction in the Town of Longboat Key is under the Florida Statewide Building Code, which became effective March 15, 2012 (current Edition 2010).
+Construction in the Town of Longboat Key is under the Florida Statewide Building Code (Current Edition 2017, 6th Edition).
 The Florida Building Code outlines who can pull a permit and when a permit is required.
 In addition, it establishes the minimum standards by which buildings are to be designed and constructed.